Colombia–Israel relations: History

 In 1947, during a United Nations General Assembly session, General Assembly Resolution 181 recommended the partition of British Mandate Palestine into one Jewish and one Arab state Colombia abstained.

 In the mid-1950s, both countries officially established diplomatic relations and set up embassies in Bogotá and Tel Aviv respectively.
 Relations improved in 1988, when major trade agreements were signed between Israel and Colombia.
 A Free Trade agreement was signed on 10 June 2013.
 However, it has not yet been ratified by Colombia and therefore is not yet in force.
 This agreement reduces tariffs on industrial and agricultural products between the two countries, and enable Israeli companies and individuals to invest with greater ease in the Colombia economy, considered to be second-biggest economy of South America.
 Israeli exports to Colombia totaled some US$143 million in 2012, and consisted mostly of communications equipment, machinery, electrical and mechanical devices and chemical products.

 Colombia supported the aspiration of the Palestinian people to establish themselves as a free and independent state in the region.
 Additionally, Israel was Colombia's main partner in the region and was Colombia's second-largest trading partner in South America after Brazil.
 Bilateral relations have deepened through high-level visits in recent history.

 On 13 September 2017, Israeli Prime Minister Benjamin Netanyahu paid an official visit to Colombia.

+Until 2018, Colombia was one of the few remaining governments in Latin America that did not recognize Palestine as a state.
+"Colombia supports the establishment of an independent Palestinian state alongside Israel within mutually agreed-upon borders.
+It considers Israeli settlements in the West Bank illegal but strongly condemns Palestinian terrorism, and it advocates for a lasting peace based on the two-state solution".

-Israeli President Isaac Herzog welcomed Colombian President Iván Duque on a state visit to Israel in November 2021.
+In November 2021, Israeli President Isaac Herzog welcomed Colombian President Iván Duque on a state visit.
 Hosting Duque at the President's Residence in Jerusalem, Herzog commended Colombia's support for Israel and expressed his hopes to boost their bilateral trading relationship.
 At the state dinner, Herzog paid tribute to Duque's leadership in fighting "terror and rogue organizations affiliated with Iran and narco organizations."
 During the state visit, Duque inaugurated a Colombian innovation office in Jerusalem, a step that President Herzog welcomed in their joint statements.

-On May 2, 2024, president Gustavo Petro announced Colombia would break diplomatic ties with Israel, describing Israel's siege of Gaza as a genocide.
-In July 2025, Colombia hosted an emergency meeting of the Hague Group, a union of countries formed in January with the aim of holding Israel accountable for its crimes in Palestine.

-Palestine

-Until 2018, Colombia was one of the few remaining governments in Latin America that did not recognize Palestine as a state.

-"Colombia supports the establishment of an independent Palestinian state alongside Israel within mutually agreed-upon borders.
-It considers Israeli settlements in the West Bank illegal but strongly condemns Palestinian terrorism, and it advocates for a lasting peace based on the two-state solution".
-On resolutions in the UN General Assembly that compared Zionism to racism and wanted to establish a right of return for Palestinians, Colombia abstained.
-In 2018, Colombia officially recognized the State of Palestine.
-Despite this creating a bump in the relations between Israel and Colombia, the two countries re-maintained strong relations.